 - What is God’s truth about who I am?

-- Am I leaning on a brother, when I need a hand?
+- Am I calling on another when I need a hand?

 I had a choice to make.
-Believe and give power to the lies I was telling myself, or replace them with truths: “The world is full of beauty and miracles, practically everywhere.”
-“Men fall and get back up.”
+Believe and give power to the lies I was telling myself or replace them with truths: “The world is full of beauty and miracles, practically everywhere.”
+“Leaders fall and get back up.”
 “I’m surrounded by strong, trusting friends.”
 “I am good enough, wise enough, educated enough, strong enough, attractive enough, athletic enough, personable enough.”
-“I will amount to plenty and make this world a better place.”
+“I amount to plenty and make this world a better place.”

-I love that our work gave me freedom in that moment to interrupt the negative ruts in my mind.
-Our work allows me to stand in the light of God and reminds me of His many whispers in scripture to not fear:
+I love that our soul work gave me freedom in that moment to interrupt the negative ruts in my mind.
+Crucible’s soul work allows me to stand in the light of God and reminds me of His many whispers in scripture to not fear:

-And now back to the field.
-After weeks of seeing it barren and charred, I drove by it recently and saw that it had transformed once again.
-What once looked bleak had now become lush.
+Weeks later I drove by that same barren and charred field.
+I noticed that it had transformed once again.
+What once looked bleak was now lush.
 What looked like death was now alive.

 I felt peace as I saw that new green growth because in that moment, God used His once-charred-but-now-fertile field as a visual reminder that God makes all things new!

 Tony completed his initial weekend in June of 2008 and is a graduate of Crucible’s two-year transformational program.
 Tony hails from the idyllic shades found in Crystal Lake, IL.
 After being adopted from the Dominican Republic at the age of 6 months into a family in Elgin with two biological children, going through school, getting sober, becoming a teacher and a football coach, getting married, going to more schooling to get a few Master’s degrees, having four beautiful children, moving into educational administration, getting divorced, and now having principalship duties, it’s safe to say that Tony’s path has never been a straight one.